 As the FS relationship is sequential, where activity A must complete before progressing to activity B, it is easy to understand.
 And, as mentioned above, it is for this clarity that the 14-point assessment encourages the use of the FS relationship.
 Yes, SS and FF relationships composing ten percent or less of schedule relationships are acceptable.

 Schedulers, however, should restrain from applying SS and FF relationships simply to model relationships in parallel.
 It is possible to implement FS relationships and model activities in parallel by assigning parallel FS dependent activities the same predecessor.

-So be extremely cautious about the insertion of an SF relationship.
+So be extremely cautious and question the project team as to the requirement for the need to insert an SF relationship.
 And SS and FF relationships are appropriate where a true dependency is present.
-However, for schedule simplicity use of FS relationships is encouraged.
-Other relationship types are more difficult to trace and understand.
-As a general guideline, the 14-point assessment says 90% of schedule dependencies should be FS.
+However, for schedule simplicity and transparency use of FS relationships is encouraged.
+Other relationship types are more difficult to trace, justify and can introduce excessive float.
+So instead of SS and/or FF with lags connect known scopes of work with FS relationships.
+As a general guideline, 90% of schedule dependencies should be FS.
 This ensures a simpler and more logical flow through the schedule.

 Note also that you can maintain FS dependencies and model activities in parallel by assigning parallel FS dependent activities the same predecessor.